jacksonsroyal/Wireshark-Network_Analysis/Findings.md

-\# Network Traffic Analysis Findings

-\## Project Summary

-This project involved capturing and analyzing live network traffic using Wireshark.
-The objective was to identify common protocols used during normal web browsing and understand how devices establish secure network connections.

-\---

-\## Environment

-\- Operating System: Windows 11

-\- Tool: Wireshark 4.x

-\- Capture Driver: Npcap

-\- Network Type: Home Wi-Fi

-\---

-\# Finding 1: DNS Query

-\*\*Protocol:\*\* DNS

-A DNS query was captured while accessing `www.google.com`.
-This packet shows the client requesting the IP address associated with the domain name.

-\*\*Why it matters\*\*

-DNS is responsible for translating domain names into IP addresses so devices can locate services on a network.

-\---

-\# Finding 2: DNS Response

-\*\*Protocol:\*\* DNS

-The DNS server responded with multiple IPv4 addresses for `www.google.com`.

-\*\*Observation\*\*

-Google returns multiple IP addresses for redundancy and load balancing.

-\---

-\# Finding 3: TLS Client Hello

-\*\*Protocol:\*\* TLS

-A TLS Client Hello packet was captured during the establishment of a secure HTTPS connection.

-The packet included:

-\- TLS Version

-\- Cipher Suites

-\- Supported Groups

-\- Server Name Indication (SNI)

-\- JA3 Fingerprint

-\*\*Why it matters\*\*

-The Client Hello is the first step in negotiating an encrypted connection between a client and a server.

-\---

-\# Finding 4: TCP SYN Packet

-\*\*Protocol:\*\* TCP

-A TCP SYN packet was captured while initiating an HTTPS connection.

-\*\*Observation\*\*

-The SYN packet begins the TCP three-way handshake used to establish a reliable connection before application data is transmitted.

-\---

-\# Key Skills Demonstrated

-\- Packet Analysis

-\- DNS Investigation

-\- TCP/IP Fundamentals

-\- TLS Handshake Analysis

-\- Network Troubleshooting

-\- Security Documentation

-\- Wireshark Packet Inspection

-\---

-## Lessons Learned

-\- Learned how to filter traffic using Wireshark display filters.

-\- Identified the role of DNS in name resolution.

-\- Examined the TCP three-way handshake used to establish reliable connections.

-\- Observed how TLS negotiates encryption before transmitting application data.

-\- Improved familiarity with packet structure and protocol analysis.

-\---

-\# Conclusion

-This lab demonstrates a practical understanding of how modern network communications function.
-Capturing and analyzing DNS, TCP, and TLS traffic provides foundational knowledge required for Security Operations Center (SOC) analysis, incident response, and network troubleshooting.
+# Findings

+## Overview

+This project analyzed live network traffic captured with Wireshark to better understand how common networking protocols communicate during normal web browsing.
+The analysis focused on DNS, TCP, and TLS traffic generated while visiting websites.

+---

+# DNS Analysis

+### Objective

+Identify how a domain name is translated into an IP address.

+### Observation

+A DNS query was captured requesting the IPv4 address for **www.google.com**.

+The response contained multiple A records, each pointing to a different Google IP address.

+### Explanation

+DNS (Domain Name System) is responsible for converting human-readable domain names into IP addresses that computers use for communication.

+Google returned several IP addresses because it uses load balancing and distributed infrastructure to improve performance and availability.

+### Evidence

+- DNS Standard Query
+- Query Name: www.google.com
+- DNS Response
+- Multiple IPv4 (A) Records Returned

+---

+# TCP Analysis

+### Objective

+Observe the beginning of a TCP connection.

+### Observation

+A TCP SYN packet was captured from the client to the destination server.

+### Explanation

+The SYN packet is the first step of the TCP three-way handshake.

+This handshake establishes a reliable connection before application data is exchanged.

+The normal sequence is:

+1. SYN
+2. SYN-ACK
+3. ACK

+Once complete, the client and server can begin transmitting data reliably.

+### Evidence

+- TCP SYN Flag Set
+- Destination Port: 443 (HTTPS)
+- Source Port: Ephemeral Client Port

+---

+# TLS Analysis

+### Objective

+Examine the start of an encrypted HTTPS session.

+### Observation

+A TLS Client Hello packet was captured immediately after the TCP connection was established.

+### Explanation

+The Client Hello begins the TLS handshake by advertising:

+- Supported TLS versions
+- Supported cipher suites
+- Random session value
+- Server Name Indication (SNI)
+- Additional TLS extensions

+The server uses this information to negotiate encryption settings before secure communication begins.

+After the handshake completes, application data becomes encrypted and is no longer readable in plaintext.

+### Evidence

+- TLS Client Hello
+- TLS Version 1.2
+- Multiple Cipher Suites
+- Server Name Indication (SNI)

+---

+# Packet Flow Summary

+The captured traffic followed the expected communication process for a secure HTTPS connection:

+1. DNS resolved the domain name.
+2. TCP established a reliable connection.
+3. TLS negotiated encryption.
+4. HTTPS application data was exchanged securely.

+---

+# Key Takeaways

+- DNS translates domain names into IP addresses.
+- TCP provides reliable communication through the three-way handshake.
+- TLS encrypts data transmitted over HTTPS.
+- Wireshark allows detailed inspection of network protocols and packet headers.
+- Modern HTTPS traffic protects application data using encryption, limiting visibility after the TLS handshake.

+---

+# Skills Demonstrated

+- Packet capture using Wireshark
+- DNS traffic analysis
+- TCP handshake analysis
+- TLS handshake inspection
+- Packet filtering
+- Network protocol analysis
+- Documentation of technical findings

+---

+# Conclusion

+This lab demonstrated the complete process of establishing a secure HTTPS connection, beginning with DNS name resolution, followed by TCP session establishment and TLS encryption negotiation.
+The exercise strengthened practical skills in packet analysis and improved understanding of how common network protocols interact during normal web browsing.